gillian-guide/gillian-guide.github.io/docs/en/optimization.md

         If you're don't fall under the list, check the Legacy tab. **This list only applies to Windows.**

-    !!! info "Installation"
+    <h3>Instructions</h3>

     1. Go to [DXVK Releases](https://github.com/doitsujin/dxvk/releases) and download the latest version - :material-zip-box:`dxvk-x.x.tar.gz`.
         - On non-NVIDIA GPUs, [dxvk-gplasync](https://gitlab.com/Ph42oN/dxvk-gplasync/-/releases) can instead be used to replace stutter with graphical issues - **both issues are temporary.** NVIDIA GPUs are unaffected.
     2. After downloading, open the archive and navigate to :material-folder: ==dxvk-x.x\x32\\==
     3. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
 === "Legacy"
     ???+ warning "Requirements"
         - You can use this version if your GPU is: